lopezdsr/sql-query/sqlref/sql_reference.template.md

 * MINMAX: Stores minimum or maximum values for a column for all types, except for complex types.
 * VALUELIST: Stores the list of unique values for the column for all types if the distict values in that column are low.
 * BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types if the disctict values in that column are high.
+* GEOSPATIAL: Stores a geospatial bounding box for geometry types.

 ```sql
 -- create an index on the columns temp, lat, lng, vid and city of the metergen sample table